 \textbf{(i) Lack of task-wise robustness:} Optimizing average reward is fundamentally misaligned with the goal of general-purpose reasoning.
 The mean objective permits solutions in which strong gains on a subset of tasks compensate for substantial underperformance on others, providing no guarantees of task-wise robustness.
 This often leads to imbalanced outcomes in heterogeneous collections of reasoning tasks \citep{chen2025self,akter2025nemotron}.
 As a result, models post-trained to maximize average performance may lack balanced competence across diverse reasoning skills.

 \textbf{(ii) Uneven zero-gradient rates across tasks:} A structural limitation of extending GRPO to the multi-task setting is that different tasks exhibit widely different rates of zero-gradient prompts.
 Under GRPO, when all sampled rollouts for a prompt receive identical rewards, the resulting advantages are zero and the prompt contributes no gradient to the policy update \cite{yu2025dapo,foster2025learning}. \citet{yu2025dapo} addresses this issue in the single-task setting by filtering such prompts and resampling.
 However, this mechanism is insufficient for multi-task training, as post-filtered batches would become biased toward tasks with fewer zero-gradient prompts, which may even hurt overall average performance.
-More importantly, when weaker tasks are explicitly upweighted, this causes the realized gradient contributions to deviate substantially from the intended task proportions and leaves them under-optimized. \looseness=-1
+More importantly, when weaker tasks are explicitly upweighted, this causes the realized gradient contributions to deviate substantially from the intended task proportions and leaves them under-optimized.

-Together, these challenges motivate the need for modified objectives and optimization strategies that preserve the practical benefits of GRPO while explicitly emphasizing task-wise robustness and ensuring appropriate gradient contributions from each task during training.
+These challenges motivate the need for modified objectives and optimization strategies that preserve the practical benefits of GRPO while emphasizing task-wise robustness and ensuring appropriate gradient contributions from each task.